Boer commando: Structure

 The veldkornet was responsible not only for calling up the burghers, but also for policing his ward, collecting taxes, issuing firearms and other materiel in times of war.
 Theoretically, a ward was divided into corporalships.
 A corporalship was usually made up of about 20 burghers.
 Sometimes entire families (fathers, sons, uncles, cousins) filled a corporalship.

 The veldkornet was responsible to the kommandant, who in turn was responsible to a general.
 In theory, a general was responsible for four commandos.
 He in turn was responsible to the commander-in-chief of the republic.
 In the Transvaal, the C-in-C was called the Commandant-General and in the Free State the Hoofdkommandant (Chief Commandant).
 The C-in-C was responsible to the president.

 Other auxiliary ranks were created in war time, such as vleiskorporaal ("meat corporal"), responsible for issuing rations.

 The commando was made up of volunteers, all officers were appointed by the members of the commando, and not by the government.
 This gave a chance for some commanders to appear, such as General Koos de la Rey and General C. R. de Wet, but also had the disadvantage of sometimes putting inept commanders in charge.
 Discipline was also a problem, as there was no real way of enforcing it.

 The various Boer republics did not all have the same command structure.

 Weaponry

 Before the Second Boer War, the republics' most popular rifle was the .450 Westley Richards, a falling-block, single-action, breech-loading model rifle, with accuracy up to 600 yards.
 Some were marked "Made Specially For Z.A.R.".
 These were similar to the Martini-Henry Mark II rifles used by British troops.
 A book about the war (J. Lehmann's The First Boer War, 1972) offered this comment about the Boers' rifle: "Employing chiefly the very fine breech-loading Westley Richards - calibre 45; paper cartridge; percussion-cap replaced on the nipple manually - they made it exceedingly dangerous for the British to expose themselves on the skyline".
+During the First Boer War some older Boers preferred the duel purposed percussion cap breechloading Monkey Tail, also made by Westley Richards.